nalinbhatt/nalinbhatt/Readme.md

 I am Nalin Bhatt.
 I am a graduate of MA in Computational Social Science with a concentration in Economics at The University of Chicago (Aug 2025).
 I did my undergraduate degree in Economics with a double Minor in Data Analysis and Math from George Mason University (class of 2021).

-I am currently working as a Research Intern at [Eudoxys LLC](https://www.eudoxys.com) under Dr. David Chassin.
+I am currently working as a Research Intern at [Eudoxys Sciences LLC](https://www.eudoxys.com) under Dr. David Chassin.
 I previously worked as an Economics Intern at [Agoric](https://agoric.com/roadmap) under Dr. Bill Tulloh and before that I was a research assistant to [Dr. Kevin McCabe](https://github.com/Kmccabe) at [The Center for the Study of Neuroeconomics](https://github.com/gmucsn).

 ## Eudoxys Sciences LLC Internship (Current) [FidoPower](https://github.com/fidopower/optimal_sizing_placement)